GarethFromWales/NerfedButtons4Wow/docs/index.md

     `/nb Moonberry Juice@player [buff@player!Drink]`

+1. Added much more detail to the checks section of this document.

 1. Internal spell, action and item database to allow abbreviated actions now update on learning new spells and obtaining new items.

 1. New mana check for druids (everyone else can use the power check).
 Requires DruidManaBar addon to function.
 No point remaking the wheel and every druid needs the addon anyway.